On K-peak solutions for the Yamabe equation on product manifolds: Introduction

 Let $(M^n,g)$ be a closed manifold $n>2$.
 The Yamabe problem consists of finding a metric of constant scalar curvature in the conformal class of the metric $g$.
 If one writes a conformal metric to $g$ as $\tilde g=u^{\frac{4}{n-2}}g$, where $u\in C^{\infty}(M)$ and $u>0$, the resulting metric $\tilde g$ will have constant scalar curvature $s_{\tilde g}=\lambda$ if and only if $u$ solves the Yamabe equation:

 where $a_n=\frac{4(n-1)}{n-2}$ and $p_n=\frac{2n}{n-2}$.
 It is a classical result, solved in various steps by H. Yamabe \cite{Yamabe}, N.S.
-Trudinger \cite{Trudinger}, T. Aubin \cite{Aubin}, and R. Schoen \cite{Schoen}, that such a postive, smooth, function $u$ always exists (see \cite{Parker}, \cite{Akutagawa}, for a detailed discussion of the Yamabe problem).
+Trudinger \cite{Trudinger}, T. Aubin \cite{Aubin}, and R. Schoen \cite{Schoen}, that such a positive, smooth, function $u$ always exists (see \cite{Parker}, \cite{Akutagawa}, for a detailed discussion of the Yamabe problem).
 It has been of interest to ask whether other metrics of constant scalar curvature exist in the same conformal class, this is, whether problem (\ref{Yamabe1}) has a unique solution.
 Uniqueness in this sense is known to be true for some special cases, for example, when the original metric has non-positive scalar curvature, by the maximum principle \cite{Aubin}, or when the original metric is an Einstein metric, not isometric to the sphere with the round metric, by the work of M. Obata \cite{Obata}.
-On the other hand, when the original metric has positive scalar curvature, many examples of different metrics with constant scalar curvature and unit volume have been found in the same conformal class, see for instance \cite{Beta}, \cite{DeLima}, \cite{Henry}, \cite{Otoba}, \cite{Otoba2}, \cite{Petean}, \cite{Petean2}, \cite{Ruiz}.
+On the other hand, when the original metric has positive scalar curvature, a rich variety of examples of different metrics with constant scalar curvature and unit volume in the same conformal class have been found, through many techniques, see for instance \cite{Beta, Otoba, Otoba2, Petean2, Ruiz}.

-Let $(M^n, g)$ and $(X^m,h)$ be closed manifolds $m,n>2$, such that $(X,h)$ has constant positive scalar curvature.
+Let $(M^n, g)$ and $(X^m,h)$ be closed manifolds $m, n>2$, such that $(X,h)$ has constant positive scalar curvature.
 Consider the one parameter family of products $(M\times X, g+\eps^2 h)$.
 The Yamabe equation on this family is

 where $N=m+n$.
-One may renormalize equation (\ref{Yamabe2}) so that $s_h=a_N$ and look only for solutions that depend solely on $M$, $u:M\rightarrow \re$.
-In this case, equation(\ref{Yamabe2}) is equivalent to
+This setting has been of interest recently, see for example \cite{DeLima, Henry, Petean}.
+One may renormalize (\ref{Yamabe2}) so that $s_h=a_N$ and look only for solutions that depend solely on $M$, $u:M\rightarrow \re$.
+In this case, equation (\ref{Yamabe2}) is equivalent to

-where ${\bf{c}}=c_N= a_N^{-1}$.
-To solve (\ref{Yamabe3}), we follow the techniques of the Lyapunov-Schmidt reduction, which have been applied by many authors for these type of equations.
-We refer the reader, in particular, to the work of Dancer, Micheletti and Pistoia \cite{Dancer}, of Rey and Ruiz \cite{RR} and of Deng, Khemiri and Mahmoudi \cite{Deng}.